Managing time at work is a challenge for everyone.

 There are lots of great training programs that can help us improve our time management skills.

-Most of us are familiar with the infamous Franklin Covey Planner model of training.
+Most of us are familiar with the infamous Franklin Covey Planner training model.

 This training is a great resource for employees who have never had time management training.